antronerds/r2-tutorials/docs/Using_Signatures.md

 1. Go back to the "main" page and select "Geneset vs Geneset correlation" from "box 3" and click "Next" (Figure 4.1).
-2. On the next page, select at the input Geneset -&gt; Gene set Collection (source): "geneset\_\_r2provided\_genelists".
+2. On the next page, select at the input Geneset -> Gene set Collection (source): "geneset\_\_r2provided\_genelists".
 In the Genesets to Scan (target): select 'geneset\_broad\_2012\_oncogenic' (Figure 4.2).
 Then click "next".